 ‘Twas the night before Christmas, when all through the house, not a creature was stirring, not even a…….turtle?

 With the Christmas holiday fast approaching, many families will be reading Clement Clarke Moore’s famous poem, “A Visit from St. Nicholas.”
-Even if you aren’t familiar with the poem, the winter solstice is a few days away, bringing with it the shortest day of the year.
+Even if you aren’t familiar with the poem, you might have heard that the winter solstice just happened, bringing with it the shortest day of the year.

 With dark and cold conditions aplenty, it’s certainly a good time for a nap.
 And no one does napping better than the sea turtles of the Giant Ocean Tank!